marciogualtieri/risk_model_builder/risk_model_api/README.md

 The ER diagram above has been generated from the app's models with [django-graphviz](https://code.google.com/archive/p/django-graphviz/).

-Another option would be generating the app's models from the a ER diagram (which could be created using [ArgoUML](http://argouml.tigris.org/) for instance) using [uml-to-django](https://code.google.com/archive/p/uml-to-django/).
+Another option would be generating the app's models from the a ER diagram (which could be created using [ArgoUML](http://argouml.tigris.org/) for instance) with [uml-to-django](https://code.google.com/archive/p/uml-to-django/).
 I don't particularly like this option given that the generated code might not be compliant with the latest Django specs.

 Note that there is a separated entity for choices, which in principle could be an array.
 In fact, Django makes available [`ArrayField`](https://docs.djangoproject.com/en/2.0/ref/contrib/postgres/fields/#arrayfield).
-Unfortunately, `ArrayField` can only be used with a Postgres database and for this reason I opted for entity relationships with a foreign keys instead.
+Unfortunately, `ArrayField` can only be used with a Postgres database and for this reason I opted for entity relationships with foreign keys instead.

 ## Schema Validation

-The JSON schema for the risk type can be found in the file [risk_schema.json](./risk_model_api/schemas/risk_schema.json), which defines the properties allowed in the JSON input (for persisting in the database) and the following constraints:
+The JSON schema for the risk type can be found in the file [risk_model_api/schemas/risk_schema.json](./risk_model_api/schemas/risk_schema.json), which defines the properties allowed in the JSON input (for persisting in the database using a POST request) and the following constraints:

 * Only fields of type 'enum' may have choices.
 * Fields of type 'enum' shall have at least two choices.